-Key changes applicable from 1 April 2021
+Key changes applicable from 1 April 2022

-We have made the following changes for Charging Year 2022/23:
+We have made the following changes for Charging Year 2023/24:

-- We updated the calculation of our charges to reflect the most current published data on costs from our 2020/21 Annual Performance Report (inflated to 2022/23 prices). - We expanded on our description of our application of the wholesale minus approach to assist the user of this document in understanding our methodology and how charges are calculated. - We captured more explicitly the avoided cost for capital maintenance for on-site mains. - We introduced an additional allowance to reflect wholesale operating risks to which NAVs are exposed this is to replace the wholesale allowed return on onsite assets deduction that is no longer applicable in light of the changes to the income offset rules since March 2021. - We updated our allowance for leakage. - We included additional worked examples.
+- We updated the calculation of our charges to reflect the most current published data on costs from our 2021/22 Annual Performance Report (inflated to 2023/24 prices). - We expanded on our description of our application of the wholesale minus approach to assist the user of this document in understanding our methodology and how charges are calculated. - We captured more explicitly the avoided cost for capital maintenance for on-site mains. - We introduced an additional allowance to reflect wholesale operating risks to which NAVs are exposed. - We updated our allowance for leakage.